Bachelor of Public Health and Health Promotion

 Course overview

 Make a difference to people's lives on a broad scale with Deakin's Bachelor of Public Health and Health Promotion.
 Graduates can register with the International Union for Health Promotion and Education (IUHPE), with Deakin being the only Victorian university to hold this accreditation.
-This course gives you the expertise needed to address the causes of poor health and to improve wellbeing, by combining approaches involving community engagement, policy development, research, education and the media.
+This course gives you the expertise needed to address the causes of poor health and to improve wellbeing, by combining approaches involving community engagement, policy development, research, education and communication.

 Gain extensive practical experience throughout your course, including at least 200 work-integrated learning (WIL) hours of which 120 hours are work experience in a health-related agency in your final year.
 You will be able to start building professional networks while putting your knowledge and skills to use in a practical setting under the supervision of qualified practitioners.
 By combining a strong theoretical base with hands-on learning, you will graduate confident and career ready.